Skip to main content

 The system tracks how many different operators have corrected each entry.
 If the same product receives multiple conflicting corrections, it is automatically flagged for review.
 In the meantime, the most recent correction is used.

-What if the wrong size variant is selected?
+What if the wrong size was filled in?

-Why do some line items show a variant dropdown and others do not?
+Why do some line items show size suggestions and others do not?

 Does the web search cost anything extra?